geomydas/TWProps/README.md

 8. Et voila!

-## Optimizing for Production
+## Optimizing for Production {#optimizing-for-production}

 All of the variables take up atleast 600+ lines of code and is 14kb minified without Gzip nor Brotli compression.
 You can use PurgeCSS to remove all of the unused variables since TailwindProps doesn't have a just-in-time feature at the moment.
 Just use their docs instead of a guide here.

-## Demo Usage
+## Demo Usage {#demo-usage}

 **Tailwind Version**